 With the advent of new medical technology, such as fine scanning of the brain through MRI, researchers have been able to discover the science behind opiate dependence and the particular mechanisms that lead to dependency.
 They have found that dependency actually has a biological cause, and it is a treatable, predictable phenomenon of brain physiology that determines how you become dependent or struggle with overcoming it.
 In many ways, dependency has a great deal to do with body chemistry, although there certainly is a psychological component.
 However, this component is often not as great as people think.

 To understand how opioids affect your brain, you need to understand how your brain works.
 Your brain is set up to reward certain behaviors with a release of chemicals that make you feel good.
 Medications and drugs short circuit this system and sometimes leave you searching out that feeling again and again.
-Dependency has many scientific reasons and exploring them can help you get a handle on your condition.
+Dependency has many scientific reasons, exploring the science behind opiate dependence can help you get a handle on your condition.

 Anatomy and Physiology of the Brain